parklez/blog/_posts/2025-10-02-interview-experience-with-hennge.md

 - > Why did you choose Japan to work in/relocate to?

-This varies from people to people but it's important to make it clear that you're no stranger to Japan's culture and is deeply invested in a long-term relationhip with the country and do not plan on leaving soon.
+This varies from people to people but it's important to make it clear that you're no stranger to Japan's culture and is deeply invested in a long-term relationship with the country and do not plan on leaving soon.
 Don't be generic or disconnected with reality by saying you just like "anime" or "food".